 What is the difference between a tincture and a liquid extract?

 Tinctures are concentrated herbal extracts that have alcohol as the solvent (menstruum).
 A menstruum that includes vinegar or glycerin in the preparation is technically an extract – not a tincture.
 Beneficial Botanicals offers some products by Herb Pharm that are “liquid extracts” and labeled as such with the contents of the menstruum.

 How much alcohol am I taking in a tincture dosage?

 When consuming plant extracts with a small amount of warm water, the amount of alcohol is very low.
-Comparably, 40 drops of an extract containing 50% alcohol in 2 ounces of warm water will be equivalent to consuming less than 1/100 of a glass of wine.
+Many of our tinctures are as low as 25% alcohol by volume (ABV).
+Comparably, 40 drops of tincture containing 25% ABV in 2 ounces of warm water will be equivalent to consuming less than 1/200 of a glass of wine.

 Why are Beneficial Botanical tinctures made with alcohol instead of glycerin?

 Glycerin does not render the highest potency product and has a much shorter shelf life.
 Alcohol makes a highly potent and concentrated extraction from which the medicinal properties of the plants can be rendered as the constituents are leached into the menstruum.
 Many plants have resin compounds that cannot be fully dissolved and extracted with glycerin.

 Do you use fresh plants or dried plants for your tinctures?

 Beneficial Botanicals products are made from fresh plants, harvesting at peak season, and tinctured without delay.
 This offers extractions that have very close synergistic ratios to the harvested plant and a quality that cannot be achieved with the processing of dried plants.
 Fresh plants contain many properties that can be lost or altered when tinctures are made after plants have been dried.
 (See Q&A above about the liquid used in tinctures.)